 About the Fellowship

 The World Politics Visiting Fellowship is sponsored annually and is intended to foster research and writing suitable for publication in the journal.
 Applicants should be engaged in cutting-edge empirical or theoretical work in the fields of comparative politics or international relations and preferably hold an ongoing position at a university or research institution.
 Visiting scholars are expected to be in residence at the Princeton Institute for International and Regional Studies for the entire academic year.

 Materials for the 2014-15 application cycle will be posted as soon as they are available.

 2013–14 Visiting Fellow

-Tulia Falleti, an associate professor of political science and a senior fellow in the Leonard Davis Institute for Health Economics at the University of Pennsylvania, has been named World Politics Visiting Fellow for the academic year 2013–14.
-Her research interests include historical institutionalism, and community participation with an emphasis in the health sector.
+Tulia Falleti is an associate professor of political science and a senior fellow in the Leonard Davis Institute for Health Economics at the University of Pennsylvania.
+Her research interests include historical institutionalism and community participation with an emphasis in the health sector.
 She is the author of Decentralization and Subnational Politics in Latin America (2010), which won the Latin American Studies Association’s Donna Lee Van Cott Award for the best book on political institutions.
 Her articles on federalism, decentralization, authoritarianism, and qualitative methods have been published widely.
-She earned a Ph.D. from Northwestern University, and, prior to joining the faculty at Penn in 2004, she taught at the Universidad de Palermo (Buenos Aires) and the Universidad de Buenos Aires.
-Falleti has held visiting positions at the University of North Carolina-Chapel Hill, Universidad Torcuato Di Tella, the University of Notre Dame, the University of British Columbia, CIDE (Mexico), and Brown University.
+She earned a Ph.D. from Northwestern University and, prior to joining the faculty at Penn in 2004, taught at the Universidad de Palermo (Buenos Aires) and the Universidad de Buenos Aires.
+At Princeton, Falleti will work on a book project on participatory democracy and citizenship in Latin America, and, as a co-editor, on The Oxford Handbook of Historical Institutionalism.

 2012–13 Visiting Fellow